 • HMICFRS Policing in the Pandemic report: The Force was inspected during 2020 on its response to Covid-19 and the thematic report was published in April 2021.
-During the course of the inspection, Bedfordshire Police received positive feedback form inspectors, complementing our approach to policing during the pandemic and our plans for the future.
+During the course of the inspection, Bedfordshire Police received positive feedback from inspectors, complimenting our approach to policing during the pandemic and our plans for the future.